Human-Centered Healthcare Movement (HCHM)

 The Movement is a storytelling and advocacy initiative, not a health-care provider.

 Stories represent personal experiences and do not constitute medical, psychological, or legal advice.
-Views expressed belong solely to contributors and do not necessarily reflect those of the Movement or its partners.
+Views expressed belong solely to contributors and do not necessarily reflect those of the Movement.

 If you require medical or mental-health support, please seek assistance from a qualified professional or crisis service in your area.